vimaec/vim-web/README.md

 ## Repo organization

-./docs - the root folder for the GitHub pages.
+**./docs:** the root folder for the GitHub pages.
 These are built by running the build:website script.
-./dist - built package destined to npm ends up here.
+**./dist:** built package destined to npm ends up here.
 Built using the build:libs script.
-./src/pages - the source code for the demo pages published on github pages.
+**./src/pages:** source code for the demo pages published on github pages.
-./src/vim-web - the source code to build and publish vim-web into an npm package.
+**./src/vim-web:** source code to build and publish vim-web into an npm package.
-./src/core-viewers/webgl - the source code for the webgl core viewer.
-Originaly https://github.com/vimaec/vim-webgl-viewer ./src/core-viewers/ultra - the source code for the ultra core viewer.
+**./src/core-viewers/webgl:** source code for the webgl core viewer.
+Originaly https://github.com/vimaec/vim-webgl-viewer
+**./src/core-viewers/ultra:** source code for the ultra core viewer.
-./src/react-viewers/webgl - the source code for the webgl react component.
+**./src/react-viewers/webgl:** source code for the webgl react component.
 Originaly https://github.com/vimaec/vim-webgl-component
-./src/react-viewers/ultra -  the source code for the ultra react component.
+**./src/react-viewers/ultra:** source code for the ultra react component.

 ## License